Field Mentor Position

 Frequently Asked Questions

-Field Mentors are the basis of our program.
-They spend 24 hours a day with the students building meaningful relationships and assisting them through the ups and downs of their stay.
-Mentors are very involved in both our students’ therapeutic process, and their daily lives.
+Field Mentors are the foundation of our program and a student’s experience.
 They are most importantly responsible for student safety, both physically and emotionally.
+Mentors operate as front-line staff, building relationships with our students.
 Field Mentors work closely with the therapist to help implement the treatment plan designed for that week while maintaining the big picture approach for the students and the group.
+As such, they are part outdoor professional and part mental-health professional.
+Successful Mentors are passionate about this work, have a desire to grow & learn, and demonstrate patience & flexibility.

 Elements specializes in treating young men, ages 13-17, who are struggling with emotional or behavioral issues such as low self-esteem, mood dysregulation, anger and defiance, and poor relationships with peers, family members, and/or authority figures.
 Many of our students have begun to experiment with or abuse drugs or alcohol as the result of peer pressure and/or in an attempt to manage their own painful emotions.
 The young men we work with will have a wide range of issues but have in common the intelligence and internal resources to engage productively in therapy, form new pro-social ways of dealing with life’s challenges, and enter healthy, independent adulthood.